-Weber’s original kettle remains its most popular grill today, but in the 60-plus years since its invention, the company has expanded.
+Weber’s original kettle remains its most popular grill today, but in the 70 years since its invention, the company has expanded.
 The Weber name is stamped on propane gas grills, smokers, electric grills and portable grills.
 There are sub-products under each category, each at different price points, and all with different features.
 Here’s everything you need to know about the most famous name in grilling.

-Sizes Available: 18-inch, 22-inch, 26-inch
+- Models Available: 18-inch, 22-inch, 26-inch

 The OG Weber’s shape has been more or less the same since 1956, and beyond small component updates, it is effectively the exact grill Stephen set out to make — sturdy and weather-proof with manageable airflow and a reasonable price.
 It comes with Weber’s standard One-Touch cleaning system, an aluminum ash catch and a pair of solid wheels to move around with.